Title: Professor of Sociology and Anthropology

 Sister Mary Ann Borrello, Professor of Sociology and Anthropology at Suffolk County Community College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in education and religion.

-For nearly 50 years, Ms. Borrello has contributed her expertise in courses of marriage and family, race relations, cultural anthropology as well as the anthropology of religion and death.
-Over the course of her career, she has maintained an affiliation with the Dominican Sisters of Our Lady of the Rosary in Sparkill, Need York.
-Inspired by the education-oriented religious community, she obtained a Bachelor of Science in education from Fordham University in 1960, a Master of Arts in art and a Master of Arts in philosophy from St. John’s University in 1970 and 1980 respectively.
-Ms. Borrello is gratified to have established semester blood drives as well as the evening common hour program for evening students in an effort to give students the opportunity to engage in current and controversial issues at Suffolk County Community College.
-As an author, she published “Botanica-Spiritism in New York-Sociology” in 1976 and has been featured in the Natural History magazine, the New York Times and the Philadelphia Inquirer for her research on Puerto Rican funerals, traditions and folk religion.
+For nearly 50 years, Sister Mary Ann Borrello has contributed her expertise in courses of marriage and family, race relations, cultural anthropology as well as the anthropology of religion and death and dying.
+Over the course of her career, she has maintained an active affiliation with the Dominican Sisters of Our Lady of the Rosary in Sparkill, New York.
+Inspired by the education-oriented religious community, she obtained a Bachelor of Science in education from Fordham University in 1966, a Master of Arts in art and a Master of Arts in philosophy from St. John’s University in 1970 and 1980 respectively.
+Sister Mary Ann Borrello has coordinated semester blood drives and established the “Evening Common Hour Program” for evening students in an effort to give students the opportunity to engage in current and controversial issues at Suffolk County Community College.
+As an author, she published “Botanica-Spiritism in New York” in 1976 which was featured in the Natural History magazine.
+The New York Times and the Philadelphia Inquirer ran articles relating to her research on Puerto Rican funerals, traditions and folk religion.

 For more information, please visit: